Euricom/training-workshop-JS-VUE-2017Q1/slides/webpack.md

       }
     }),

-    // minimize other files (css, ...)
+    // minimize other files (css, ...), here for webpack 1.x plugins new webpack.LoaderOptionsPlugin({
-    new webpack.LoaderOptionsPlugin({
       minimize: true
     })